Azure/azure-quickstart-templates/101-managed-application/README.md

 ![](images/cuid-create.png)

-You should see notification that application deployment was succesful, so you can navigate to the application.
+You should see notification that application deployment was successful, so you can navigate to the application.

 ![](images/app-created.png)